spiceai/cookbook/mcp/README.md

 ## Connect to Spice over MCP

 Spice is an MCP server.
-It can be connected to like any other MCP server running over HTTP SSE.
+It can be connected to like any other MCP server running over HTTP.

 1. Clone the cookbook, and navigate to the MCP recipe.